User0332/UntypedScript/README.md

     - 2XX for the parser
     - 3XX for the compiler
     - 4XX for other module (optimizer, preprocessor, cleaner, etc.)
-- Imports/Modules
-- Allow for non-\uXXXX escape codes in strings
 - Remove weird parser bugs that result in a lot of errors
 - Refs/Derefs/Pointers
 - If/Elif/Else Statements